scionproto/scion/doc/dev/design/anonymous-ISDs.rst

   modification of the dataplane, i.e. the SCION header.
 * Every ISD has at least one CORE AS.
 A global network with 65000 core ASes would break down.
 We should aim to have at most a few 1000 CORE ASes.
-* Having a CORE ASes in the global core routing network is undesirable for many non-backbone ISDs because they are not interested in transit traffic and need ways to avoid it.
+* Many entities may want to control their own ISD but do not want to participate in the global core routing network because they are not interested in transit traffic and need ways to avoid it.

 However, it seems like that many entities that are interested in setting up an ISD are only interested in the features (3.) and (4.).